Room Selection 2019-2020

 We want to help you make the best decision possible in this selection process.
 If you have a housing assignment question or any question about current policies or procedures, please contact the Office of Residence Life at 716.286.8566.

-Step One - Housing Registration & Housing Contract
+Step One - Room Selection Registration & Housing Contract

-The first step in registering for a room is Housing Registration.
-It takes place from Feb.
-6-12 and you can do it on myNU.
+The first step in registering for a room is room selection registration.
 It takes just a few minutes to complete, and by registering, you'll sign your housing contract for the following year and activate the housing deposit to appear on your account (due April 30).
+The room selection registration period was open during Feb.
+8-17.

 Step Two - Choosing Your Room

-Step Two occurs later in the semester, and the path you take depends on the end goal.
-For most students, you'll complete Step Two at a Room Selection event.
-At that event, you'll arrive to Lower Level Gallagher and pick your own room in person.
+Step two occurs in March, and the path you take depends on the end goal.
+For most students, you'll complete step two at a room selection event.
+At that event, you'll arrive at the Gallagher Center (lower level) and pick your own room in person.

 The dates are as follows:

-- Being accepted for Theme Housing and choosing a room with your group
+- Being accepted for Program Housing and choosing a room with your group

 - Being accepted for a medical/disability special accommodation